jlcarr/LeetCode/README.md

 - **Memory**: 17.5 MB
 - **Solution**: The number of ways to divide the corridor is the product of the number of wall placements on each stretch of plants between each group of 2 seats.
 We can run through this pretty quickly counting strings of plants and total seats.
 Of course any hall with odd seats has no valid solutions.

+### Problem 2181
+- **Name**: Merge Nodes in Between Zeros
+- **Runtime**: 853 ms
+- **Memory**: 56.00 MB
+- **Solution**: We can keep one pointer to the last seen zero and an accumulator as we traverse through the list.
+Upon seeing a new zero update the prev zero, and set its next value to the current zero, update the prev pointer and continue until the end, making sure to handle the case when we reach the end of the list.

 ### Problem 2187
 - **Name**: Minimum Time to Complete Trips
 - **Runtime**: 2331 ms